Shreya200326/hi-streamlit/README.md

-# 📦 Streamlit App Starter Kit
+# 📦 Steady App
 ```
 ⬆️ (Replace above with your app's name)
 ```

-Description of the app ...
+This application was created to help ADHD,Autistic,Dyslexic kids to study better

 ## Demo App